Saudis, other oil giants announce surprise production cuts

 The ministry described the move as a “precautionary measure” aimed at stabilizing the oil market.
 The cuts represent less than 5% of Saudi Arabia's average production of 11.5 million barrels per day in 2022.

+All are members of the so-called OPEC+ group of oil exporting countries, which includes the original Organization of the Petroleum Exporting Countries as well as Russia and other major producers.
+There was no immediate statement from OPEC itself.

-The earlier cuts — of some 2 million barrels a day — had come on the eve of U.S. midterm elections in which soaring prices were a major issue.
+The cuts announced in October — of some 2 million barrels a day — had come on the eve of U.S. midterm elections in which soaring prices were a major issue.
 President Joe Biden vowed at the time that there would be "consequences" and Democratic lawmakers called for freezing cooperation with the Saudis.

 Both the U.S. and Saudi Arabia denied any political motives in the dispute, with each saying it was focused on maintaining a healthy market price.